 3. Motivation

-Emotionally intelligent people are motivated by internal values and goals rather than external rewards.
-They have a passion for learning and self-improvement.
+Emotionally intelligent people are driven by internal goals and values rather than external rewards.
+They show passion for growth and continuous learning.

-Tip for Development: Set clear personal goals and track progress to stay focused and inspired.
+Tip: Set clear, meaningful personal goals and regularly track your progress to stay motivated.

 4. Empathy